quiet/quiet/README.md

 Building this project on a modern computer is somewhat tricky as libfec does not know about 64-bit architectures.
 I have a customized version which can handle this case which should be coming soon.

 Generating the emscripten build requires that all dependencies be built with emscripten (e.g. emconfigure ./configure; emmake make; make install) for each dependency.
-After the emscripten-comiled dependencies are installed, run this project's ./build_js.
+After the emscripten-compiled dependencies are installed, run this project's ./build_js.
 Alternately, you may use the precompiled encode.js provided by this project.
 Be sure to include the third party license information in web/LICENSE-3RD-PARTY.txt.

 Profiles
 -----------